rene-d/oregon/README.md

    5   | channel
-  7-6  | rolling code : a code to identify the sensor, change after many resets 8   | battery state, bit 3 seems to indicate a low level battery 12-9 | temperature in BCD, value in Celsius degrees 14-13 | percent of humidity
+  7-6  | rolling code : a code to identify the sensor, change after many resets 8   | battery state, bit 3 seems to indicate a low level battery 12-9 | temperature in BCD, in Celsius degrees, sign in nibble 12 14-13 | percent of humidity in BCD
-   15  | unknown
- 17-16 | checksum (nibbles 1 to 15)
+   15  | unknown, maybe comfort indicator (according to RFLink) 17-16 | checksum (nibbles 1 to 15)
  19-18 | unknown trailing, not always present or misunderstanding of protocol